 A coccyx MRI can identify any serious damage to your tailbone or show any abnormal growths.
 It’s important to find the root cause of your tailbone pain to have the appropriate treatment plan prescribed.

-At National MRI Scan, you can avoid the NHS wait times and have an appointment scheduled in as little as 5 days.
+At National MRI Scan, you can avoid the NHS wait times and have an appointment scheduled in as little as 5 working days.
 If you would like to know more about a private MRI scan, contact us.
 Our team is here to answer any questions you may have.

 Choose a body part to learn more about what to expect and how the MRI scanning process works.